Endless funerals, people pleading for oxygen; India must etch horrors of COVID-19 in its memory, writes TM Krishna-India News , Firstpost

 Endless funerals, people pleading for oxygen; India must etch horrors of COVID-19 in its memory, writes TM Krishna

 Each one of us is party to what is happening.
 We have become a land of the heartless.
-It matters more to us that we collectively partake in inane acts such as banging on plates while everyone beginning from the leader remains unaccountable.
+It matters more to us that we collectively partake in inane acts such as banging on plates while everyone beginning from the Prime Minister remains unaccountable, watching over deaths that are mounting by the minute.
+Modi was, of course, busy posing with peacocks, growing a beard, proclaiming victory over the virus to the entire world, allowing stadiums to be renamed after him and in awe of the crowds that came to his rallies.

 I am deeply wounded and unable to fathom the depths of the abyss within which we have fallen.
 Not sure if we will get out and when that may even happen.
 We are in a dark place where we are unable to feel or be touched.
 Our stomachs do not churn in horror, we are not crying out in helplessness... we are just not shaken enough.
 We are in a vacuum; an emptiness has filled the room.
 In-humaneness and whataboutery permeate this territory.